 Last, please define the phenological stages for your crop.
 This is required to correctly model evapotranspiration during the season.
-The dates can be fastly inputted with the help of an interactive graphic by dragging the orange lines (Figure 6).
+The dates can be fastly inputted with the help of an interactive graphic by dragging the orange lines (see the picture below).

-Optionally, you can also define your soil profile information such as the initial water status or the soil type (Root zone settings are located under the interactive graphic, Figure 6 and 7).
+Optionally, you can also define your soil profile information such as the initial water status or the soil type (Root zone settings are located under the interactive graphic, see the photos).

 Note: Rootzone settings should be provided especially in areas with water abundance.
 In such areas, water that can be held by the soil should be limited in the model.

-Finally, you are ready to study water stress and water surplus in your field (Figure 8).
+Finally, you are ready to study water stress and water surplus in your field (photo below).
 For the daily water balance computation, we used the daily rain and evapotranspiration data from your station, the crop coefficients and the management dates.
 The evapotranspiration was computed according to the FAO-56 Penman-Monteith equation.
 If any irrigation events were reported (see the next chapter), these will be also considered.

 The lower graphic shows all the input data.
 The upper graphic displays the Daily water balance, where green represents water surplus and red water deficit.
-The maximum water balance is limited by the Field capacity and Refill points that you provided in the Rootzone settings (optional, Figure 6 and Figure 7).
-If a rain event occurs after any water stress period (red color), the daily water balance is automatically computed from 0.
+The maximum water balance is limited by the Field capacity and Refill points that you provided in the Rootzone settings.
+If a rain event occurs after any water stress period (red colour), the daily water balance is automatically computed from 0.

-Our interactive calendar (Figure 9) enables you to input your single or regular irrigation events.
+Our interactive calendar (see the picture below) enables you to input your single or regular irrigation events.
 These are then immediately considered in the daily water balance computation (previous chapter).

-You can input your events by clicking on the date in the calendar and filling in the Event name, the Irrigation type, the Irrigation Start and the Duration (Figure 10).
+You can input your events by clicking on the date in the calendar and filling in the Event name, the Irrigation type, the Irrigation Start and the Duration (see the photo below).

-For recurring events, you should (in addition to previous) activate the Recurring event button, input the Frequency and the End of schedule prior to saving events.
+For recurring events, you should (in addition to the previous) activate the Recurring event button, and input the Frequency and the End of schedule prior to saving events.

-The Yield Prediction tool provides a water-limited yield estimate based on rainfall data from METOS station measurements, seasonal weather forecast, and user settings for soil texture and moisture conditions.
+The Yield Prediction tool provides a water-limited grain yield estimate based on rainfall data from METOS physical or virtual station measurements, seasonal weather forecasts, and user settings for soil texture and moisture conditions.
 It shows a comparison of the current season’s Yield Prediction vs. Yield Prediction based on the 35-year historic averages of rainfall for your specific location.
 Yield Prediction helps you make an informed decision when it is time to fertilize or irrigate in a water-limited environment.

 Yield Prediction requires a weather station with: